StartBlogWebsite maintenanceHow big do photos actually have to be that you place in the margin or in a gallery?

 From a technical point of view, it is increasingly difficult to make generally valid specifications for the minimum or maximum sizes of images on the web.
 The further development of display technology with ever better display quality on the one hand and ever higher data transmission speeds on the other make both the ever smaller and ever larger display of images possible in a meaningful way, from thumbnails with a tiny 80 pixel edge length to screen-filling photos.
 However, there are of course technical issues to consider when choosing the right image size.

-With regard to the question of image size, a distinction must first be made between the file size and the display size of the image file.
-Both sizes are interrelated: The bitmap file consists of a certain number of pixels, each of which can have a certain colour value.
-Thus, after integration into the website, the image takes up the space of the corresponding number of screen pixels - this is the display size.
-Each of the pixels is stored in an image file with an appropriate numerical value for its colour.
-Various methods are used for compression, i.e. to reduce the amount of data - this is how the file size is calculated.
+When considering the image size, a distinction must first be made between the file size and the display size of the image file.
+Both sizes are related: The bitmap file consists of a certain number of pixels, each of which can have a certain colour value.
+Once integrated into the website, the image therefore takes up the space of the corresponding number of screen pixels - this is the display size.
+Each of the pixels is stored in an image file with a suitable numerical value for its colour.
+Various methods of compression are used to reduce the amount of data - this results in the file size.

 Large images look great, preferably with lots of colours and little compression.
 However, the resulting data volumes are at the expense of the transfer time of the image file.
 Since the loading time is also an important quality criterion of a website, the experienced web gardener always seeks the optimal compromise of the highest possible display quality with the smallest possible file size.

 When preparing image files for publication on the web, it is first important to determine the pixel size in which the image is to be displayed on the screen after publication.
-If, for example, an existing image is to be replaced, it is advisable to determine the pixel size of the graphic to be replaced and use it as the target size for the new image.
-(Practical solution, for example, in the Firefox browser: Right-click on the picture -> "Show graphic info".
+If, for example, an existing image is to be replaced, it is advisable to determine the pixel size of the graphic to be replaced and use this as the target size for the new image.
+(A practical solution, for example, in the Firefox browser: right-click on the image -> "Show graphic info".
 The "Inspector", which is now on board in many browser programmes as part of the developer functions, also helps with information.
-A screen ruler, such as "Measure-it", which is available as a plug-in for various browsers, also does a good job).
+A screen ruler, such as the "Measure-it" plug-in available for various browsers, is also very useful).

-Those who know the final output size of their web graphics and provide the images in this pixel size are generally not doing anything wrong.
-For a long time, you could always see it directly when images were displayed in a scale other than 1:1 in the browser, whether enlarged or reduced: it always looked disadvantageous, blurred, noisy and pixelated.
-The golden rule of bringing the graphics to the output size from the outset and not letting the display programme - i.e. the browser - take over the scaling still has its justification.
+If you know the final output size of your web graphics and provide the images in this pixel size, you are generally not doing anything wrong.
+For a long time, you could always see it directly when images were displayed in the browser at a scale other than 1:1, whether enlarged or reduced: it always looked unfavourable, blurred, noisy and pixelated.
+The golden rule of bringing the graphics to the output size from the outset and not letting the display programme - i.e. the browser - do the scaling is still justified.

 However, the picture has changed a little in the recent past.
-The capabilities of the various browser programmes in scaling image files have clearly increased.
-The enlarged display of images should still be avoided, because in principle the display programme has to invent additional pixels that are not included in the image file - which naturally has a negative effect on the quality.
-However, the display of pictures in a smaller than the original pixel size succeeds respectably in the widespread contemporary browsers.
+The capabilities of the various browser programmes for scaling image files have clearly increased.
+The enlarged display of images should still be avoided, as the display programme must in principle add pixels that are not included in the image file - which naturally has a negative impact on quality.
+However, the display of images in a size smaller than the original pixel size is respectable for the most common modern browsers.

 But why should images be made available in a larger than intended pixel size if, on the other hand, this unnecessarily increases the file size?
 This is simply because in times of more flexible, possibly responsive, designs including lightboxes and thumbnail previews, it is no longer easy to determine a clear display size for each image.

-It can therefore be necessary and possibly even beneficial for access times to have larger image files - also - displayed in a reduced size (and thus, for example, save time-consuming additional HTTP accesses for reloading larger image versions).
+It may therefore be necessary and possibly even beneficial for access times to display larger image files in a smaller size (and thus save time-consuming additional HTTP accesses for reloading larger image versions, for example).
 The target value for calculating the pixel sizes of web graphics should therefore be the largest required display size for most common applications.

 2. which file format?